Keeze392/Simple_Mandelbrot/README.md

 ### Description

 It's Mandelbrot with simple features.
 Will better in future might take while. \
-This project was mean for my training and learn of C++, it was fun :)
+This project was mean for my training and learn of C++, it was fun :) \
+Currently performance is kinda not good since it's draw pixel by pixel, i want fix and better later.

 ### How to play?